Work

 Role

-Product Designer Sole designer · w/ Product Owner
+Product Designer · Sole designer working alongside Product Owner

 Deal discovery — filtered view with active chips and live result count